dstdev/awesome-hpc/README.md

 ## Websites

-- [Top500](https://top500.org) - he TOP500 project ranks and details the 500 most powerful non-distributed computer systems in the world.
+- [Top500](https://top500.org) - The TOP500 project ranks and details the 500 most powerful non-distributed computer systems in the world.

 ## User Groups
 - [MVAPICH](https://mug.mvapich.cse.ohio-state.edu/) - The MUG conference provides an open forum for all attendees (users, system administrators, researchers, engineers, and students) to discuss and share their knowledge on using MVAPICH libraries.